PyBioProx/PyBioProx/paper/main.md

 in PBS and mounting on slides containing prolong gold.
 Mounted samples were imaged using a Zeiss LSM 880 laser scanning microscope using a 100x oil immersion objective (NA 1.55).
 5 Z-stack images were taken per technical replicate with a step size of 0.75µm.
+Images are available at the Image Data Resource (IDR number: )

 ### 3. Fluorescent object detection